Thinking outside the pitch: We enabled Airtel’s B2B sales teams to listen and sell with stories

 How do you codify sales storytelling?

-We’re happy to report that with storytelling, there’s a solution for every problem.
+With storytelling, there’s a solution for every problem.
 Introducing CLEAR, a structure we crafted to make sales storytelling memorable, and well, clear:

 C: Challenge of the customer